davidakennedy/davidakennedy.com/_src/blog/2016-07-01-hypertext/index.md

   - Open Web
 ---

-Jeremy Keith gave a talk recently on [hypertext](https://vimeo.com/172794545) that covers the history of the Internet and the Web.
+Jeremy Keith gave a talk recently on [hypertext](https://vimeo.com/172794545) that covers the history of the Internet and the web.
 It's a fascinating look at the strengths and weaknesses of the world's largest system of knowledge.